 Policies in the Regional Official Plan will help coordinate more detailed planning by the Region and local municipalities to create complete communities.
 Partnerships are needed to ensure that other initiatives, including public health programs, the Region's Seniors Strategy, and investments in green infrastructure, also support this direction.

 ▲ York Region staff discuss plans at a road construction site.

-- E1 How the proposed network was developed

-- E2 Testing options

-- E3 Recommended transportation networks for Active Transportation, Rapid Transit and Roads
+- E1 How the recommended network was developed - E2 Testing options - E3 Recommended transportation networks for active transportation, rapid transit and roads